jogetoss/progress-bar-formatter/README.md

 # Description

-This repository is meant to serve as a general template for how to set up new repositories in the JogetOSS organization.
+**Progress Bar Datalist Formatter**

+This allows to format a progress value to percentage and displays it in progress bar format.

 # Getting Help